Addressing our histories of colonialism and historic slavery

-The National Trust cares for places and collections on behalf of the nation, and many have direct and indirect links to slavery and colonialism.
+The National Trust cares for places and collections on behalf of the nation, and many have direct and indirect links to colonialism and historic slavery.
+We’ve released a report examining these connections as part of our broader commitment to ensure that these links are properly represented, shared and interpreted.

 Parklands, gardens, houses and luxury objects were paid for by direct links to profits made from slavery and the compensation that was paid out to slave owners after abolition.